Cooler hiring in June could help the Fed achieve an elusive 'soft landing' for US economy

 HOW WILL THE FEDERAL RESERVE RESPOND?

-A rate hike at the Fed's meeting later this month is considered all but reassured.
+A rate hike at the Fed’s meeting later this month is considered all but assured.
 Whether the Fed will hike again when it next meets in September is harder to foresee.

 The central bank’s policymakers may take solace from the slowdown in hiring, particularly once they exclude government jobs, which don’t reflect the state of demand in the economy.
 Fed officials signaled last month that they envision as many as two additional quarter-point rate hikes before the year ends.

-But Chair Jerome Powell has also said he hopes to engineer a so-called "soft landing," by which the economy slows enough to tame inflation but not enough to succumb to a recession.
+But Chair Jerome Powell has also said he hopes to engineer a so-called “soft landing,” in which the economy would slow enough to tame inflation but not enough to succumb to a recession.

 Friday’s jobs report suggests that the Fed may achieve that often-elusive goal, economists said.